7 Federal Resume Tips that Produce Interviews and Jobs

 3. Customize your federal resume for the position

-– While it makes sense to work from a master resume that includes descriptions and stories that you’ve developed to emphasize your experience and capabilities, you’ll want to structure a new resume for each application.
-Use the online resume builder to write each resume.
+– While it makes sense to work from a master resume that includes descriptions and stories that you’ve developed to emphasize your experience and capabilities, you’ll want to structure a new resume for each government job application.
+Use the online resume builder to write each federal resume.
 You’ll also be able to save and recall the resumes as needed to re-customize for other positions.

 4. Keep it your federal resume relevant